The following TMT practice note Produced in partnership with 5RB provides comprehensive and up to date legal information covering:

 Liability and the Electronic Commerce (EC Directive) Regulations 2002 (E-Commerce Regulations 2002), SI 2002/2013

-You may wish to refer to Duncan and Neil on Defamation (fourth edition, 2015) available subject to a Lexis®Library subscription.
+You may wish to refer to Duncan and Neil on Defamation (fifth edition, 2020) available subject to a Lexis®Library subscription.

 The common law test for defamation is 'would the words tend to lower the plaintiff [claimant] in the estimation of right thinking members of society generally' (Sim v Stretch).